+There are many factors that go into keeping labor cost in check.
 When you think of food cost, buying a little too much food isn't usually an issue.
-As long as it’s not spoiled, wasted, or stolen, you can use that food at a later point.
-But if you bring in too many employees and the shift is slower than you expected, you can’t tell those employees the hours they worked don’t count.
+As long as it’s not spoiled or wasted, you can use that food at a later point.
+But if you bring in too many employees and the shift is slower than you expected, you wouldn't tell those employees the hours they worked don’t count.

 Restaurant Scheduling Template

 Use the restaurant scheduling template, a customizable Google Sheets template, to schedule your restaurant staff's shifts so employees can access it on the go.

 How to Reduce Labor Costs in a Restaurant